sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 `TODO`

- * When a player uses the Bravely Run Away move, you can spend 1 point from the Bad Bank to put them in a situation where they are again in immediate danger
+ * When a player uses the Bravely Run Away move, you can spend 1 point from the Bad Bank to land them in a situation where they are again in immediate danger

- * Make a player's move cost 1 physical or mental Stamina to execute

-## It's a Decoy

-`TODO`

-If you spend 3 points from the *Bad Bank*, you can move the MacGuffin one level deeper into a dangerous place.
-Or have it swiped away at the last second by a dangerous foe.

-You can do this even if all facts led the players to think they were just about to acquire their prize.

 # Creating Challenges for Players